duyhvu07/european-soccer-leagues-analysis/README.md

   * How often a top team in a league lost to lower ranked team?
 + Attendance record

-  * What is the percentage of people attending a game, given the stadium capacity?
+  * What is the average stadium occupancy for each league?

 ### 2. Metadata